+- 13.3.1 The principal roll structure must be subjected to one of the following static tests at 75% of the load (105kN), followed by one of the tests at full load (140kN).
+Both tests must be carried out on the same structure.
+The tests will be chosen at random and communicated to the Competitor 3 weeks before their scheduled homologation date.

+- a.
+A load of [81, 81, -80]kN

+- b.
+A load of [-81, 81, -80]kN

+- c.
+A load of [0, 0, -140]kN

-- 13.3.1 The principal roll structure must be subjected to the following static tests: - A load equivalent to 60kN laterally, 70kN longitudinally in a rearward direction and 105kN vertically downwards, must be applied to the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis. - b.
+- a.
+A load equivalent to 60kN laterally, 70kN longitudinally in a rearward direction and 105kN vertically downwards, must be applied to the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis.

+b.
 A load equivalent to 42kN laterally, 49kN longitudinally in a forward direction and 73.5kN vertically downwards, must be applied to the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis.